Fala Chen: Music

-2012: First album – Beautiful Life
+2012: First album - Beautiful Life

 In 2010, Chen signed under Stars Shine International and subsequently launched her first Canto-pop debut album, Beautiful Life, released on 31 July 2012.
 Some of the highlights from the album are "一半", "愛上鳥", and "Beautiful Life".
 Among these songs, "一半" was the first plugged song which garnered her awards in the Best Newcomer category across various music platforms such as 2012 TVB8 Golden Music Awards for the Bronze Award, 2012 Jade Solid Gold Best Ten Music Awards Presentation, and "2013 IFPI Hong Kong Top Sales Music Awards".

 Within a week from the launch of her album, it had climbed up to first place on HMV's 'Asian Album Top Sales Chart'.

 Her contract with Stars Shine International ended in 2012.

 Endorsements

-Chen was the spokesperson for Olay in China, Hong Kong, and Taiwan.
+Chen was the spokesperson for Olay in mainland China, Hong Kong, and Taiwan.
 She was also Hong Kong Cancer Fund’s Pink Ambassador for the Pink Revolution Campaign, held every October to promote breast cancer awareness and raise funds to support free services for patients and their families.

 Personal life

 In 2008, Chen married Hong Kong businessman (later actor) Daniel Sit.
 In 2011, she brought Sit to attend a church sermon delivered by friend and No Regrets costar Sheren Tang, hoping to expose him to the Christian faith.
 The couple divorced in 2013.

 In 2019, Chen married French entrepreneur Emmanuel Straschnov.
 In February 2021, she announced that she had given birth to a daughter.

+On 18 March 2024, Chen announced via Instagram that she had given birth to a son.